Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 The NMPA team make sure that information we hold on women and their babies is kept confidential and secure.
 We have comprehensive procedures and assurances in place, for example:

-We will securely destroy all information we hold 5 years after our contract for the audit ends.
+• We will securely destroy all information we hold after an agreed period with data providers after our contract for the audit ends.
 The reason for keeping the information after the contract is so that we can respond to enquiries about publications, for example from hospitals who want to investigate their results further.

 How can I request access to NMPA data for secondary use?